teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

  * Every weekday morning we hold a daily standup meeting.
+ * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.

 Sprint meetings replace the daily standup on these days: